OctopusDeploy/blog/blog/2019-09/cake-build-scripts/index.md

 If you continue reading through the script, you’ll see tasks for publishing the apps, packaging them using the Octopus tools, pushing the packages to Octopus, and creating and deploying a release with Octopus.

 Finally, we have these lines at the end of our script.
-This creates a default task that will run the `RunUnitTests` task and its dependencies.
+This creates a `Default` task that will run the `RunUnitTests` task and its dependencies.

 The last line calling the `RunTarget` method kicks off the build process.
 Here we pass in the global variable `target` which is provided by the user, CI server, or defaults to the task named `Default`: